SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Metadata

 These numbers come from two services provided by Google.
-The latitude and longitude is available with high precision by selection of a location in google maps (in our case: \url{https://goo.gl/maps/XwGtEU6ueZv}).
-They also run a separate elevation service (\url{https://developers.google.com/maps/documentation/javascript/examples/elevation-simple}), by use of which the altitude of the SST location was determined to a few meters above 2360~m.
-Allowing for the SST tower, the altitude is set to 2380~m in the pipeline.

-The accuracy is estimated to $\sim$10~m, which should be sufficient for calculations of relative speeds vs the Sun.
+The latitude and longitude is available with high precision by selection of a location in Google Maps.\footnote{\url{https://goo.gl/maps/XwGtEU6ueZv}} They also run a separate elevation service,\footnote{\url{https://developers.google.com/maps/documentation/javascript/examples/elevation-simple}} by use of which the altitude of the SST location was determined to a few meters above 2360~m.
+Allowing for the SST tower, the adopted altitude value is 2380~m.
+The accuracy is estimated to $\sim$10~m, which should be sufficient for calculations of relative speeds versus the Sun.